hmlongco/Factory/README.md

 ## Containers

 Containers in Factory 1.X were essentially namespaces, and not actual object instances that could be passed around.
 That changed in Factory 2.0.

+Instead of defining Factory's as static variables on a class, they're now defined as computed variables on the container itself.
+Let's take a look.

 ## Defining a Factory